 Barrier Islands Free Medical Clinic has reopened, taking all necessary precautions to ensure the safety of our patients and staff, including routine sanitization and screening.
 100% of Clinic staff and volunteers are vaccinated against COVID-19.
-As needed, we now provide telemedicine access for our patients to continue to receive access to quality health care and necessary prescriptions, while keeping our patients and volunteers safe.
-While we are not currently able to see patients in person, we are actively consulting with them over the telephone, writing prescriptions, obtaining non-generic medications and assisting them with the virtual screenings at MUSC and Roper St. Francis for any concerns surrounding COVID-19.
+As needed, we now provide telemedicine access for patients to continue to receive access to quality health care and necessary prescriptions from home in the event they are unable to visit the Clinic directly.
+We are actively consulting with patients over the telephone, writing prescriptions, obtaining non-generic medications and assisting them with the virtual screenings at MUSC and Roper St. Francis for any concerns surrounding COVID-19.
 Our staff and volunteer nurses are doing a great job fielding patient calls and connecting them with volunteer doctors.
 We also continue to provide our patients with diabetes monitoring supplies and any other needs they may have until we are back to normal operations.
-Over the days and weeks to come we will reassess the CDC guidelines, and will re-open our Clinic doors to all as soon as possible.
+Over the months to come we will continue to reassess the CDC guidelines and adjust clinic operations accordingly, and provide COVID-19 vaccination clinics as resources become available.

 We have been working diligently to stay abreast of the COVID-19 updates while we collaborate with our local hospitals and free clinics.
 We promised our patients we would be here for them for years to come and our commitment to this mission is stronger than ever.
 Your long term support of the clinic, along with other generous donors, is allowing us to weather this storm for the foreseeable future, and our gratitude to you is immense.